johnhenry/state-machine-class/readme.md

 await sm.setState("secons-state");
 ```

-Note: Statemachine#setState functions asynchronously when using functions in the transition object.
-To be safe; always use in conjunction with the "await" keyword.

 Also available as setter with sm.state.

 Example: state (setter)
 ```javascript
 sm.state = "secons-state";
 ```
-Note: Because Statemachine#state functions asynchronously, but cannot be used with the await keyword, avoid using functions in the transition object OR use in conjunction with the _pending_ method, which is synchronous.

 ### Statemachine#die(reason:string):
 Puts state machine into a dead state where it will no longer transition.